Ronak-B/Gitlab-AI-Chatbot/README.md

 # GitLab AI Chatbot

 ## Overview
 The GitLab AI Chatbot is a generative AI application designed to retrieve and provide information from GitLab's Handbook and Direction pages.
-It uses a retrieval-augmented generation (RAG) pipeline with ChromaDB and sentence-transformers for semantic search, and Google Gemini for answer synthesis.
+It uses a retrieval-augmented generation (RAG) pipeline with ChromaDB and sentence-transformers for semantic search, cross-encoder for reranking embeddings and Google Gemini for answer synthesis.
 The frontend is built using Streamlit for an interactive, user-friendly experience.

 ## Project Structure
 ```